Rekha5649/RegularExpressions/README.md

 >* S should consist of only lowercase and uppercase letters (no numbers or symbols).
 >* S should end in s.
 >#### Solution: r'^[a-z A-Z]\*s$'

+## Parenthesis ()
+>Parenthesis ( ) around a regular expression can group that part of regex together.
+This allows us to apply different quantifiers to that group.These parenthesis also create a numbered capturing.
+It stores the part of string matched by the part of regex inside parentheses.These numbered capturing can be used for backreferences. ( We shall learn about it later )
+>### TASK-9: </br>
+>#### Question:
+>You have a test String S. Your task is to write a regex which will match S with the following condition:
+>* S should have 3 or more consecutive repetitions of ok.
+>#### Solution: r'(ok){3}\\1*'